 Access to documents can be controlled by the use of directory services installed onto the file server such as Microsoft’s Active Directory.
 The use of directory services provides simple access data controls to users in the business, protecting data from being accessed by the wrong people in the organisation.

 When do businesses use a file server?

-There are plenty of businesses that use a file server to store their files and it is not a bad option for small to medium sized businesses that require a simple system, where files can be easily accessed from one central location.
-If your business has to store large files, it is best to store them on your own file server rather than on a cloud based platform.
-This is because file server works better with larger files, in particular when they are gigs in size, as it is faster to download files off a local network rather than over the internet.
-Overall, file server is best for businesses that require a fairly simple process system, that is easy for employees to navigate or find files quickly, creating backups with easily navigate the useful data recovery and file retrieval features.
+There are plenty of businesses that use a file server to store their files and it is not a bad option for small to medium-sized businesses that require a simple system, where files can be easily accessed from one central location.
+If your business has to store large files, it is best to store them on your own file server rather than on a cloud-based platform.
+This is because the file server works better with larger files, in particular when they are gigs in size, as it is faster to download files off a local network rather than over the internet.
+Overall, the file server is best for businesses that require a fairly simple process system, that is easy for employees to navigate or find files quickly, creating backups with easily navigate the useful data recovery and file retrieval features.

 What is SharePoint Online?